Generic OAuth

 Configuration

 When adding the plugin to your auth config, you can configure multiple OAuth providers.
-Each provider configuration object supports the following options:
+You can either use the pre-configured provider helpers (shown above) or create custom configurations manually.

 interface GenericOAuthConfig {